mvysny/mvysny.github.io/_posts/2019-8-21-Vaadin-8-Who-Steals-My-Focus.md

 or you can override the function in your UI class and simply print the component getting the focus.

-You can catch all attempts to focus components from server-side, unfortunately you will not catch any focus changes if a JavaScript/GWT code requests a focus.
+You can catch all server-side attempts to focus components; however unfortunately you will not catch any focus changes if a JavaScript/GWT code requests a focus.
-If this fails, read on.

 # 3. Debug GWT client-side in superdevmode